-During this session, allowable stress design of masonry walls loaded with out-of-plane loads and axial loads will be reviewed.
+Allowable stress design of masonry walls loaded with out-of-plane loads and axial loads are reviewed.
 Differences in the Allowable Stress design provisions and strength design procedures will be briefly discussed, especially the secondary bending moments.

 - Review the design of walls loaded with out-of-plane with axial loads, including a brief overview of unreinforced masonry design